MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/quota-summary.md

 ## Monitoring peak core usage per region

 At the top of the quota usage page is a chart that visualizes peak core usage across the selected regions.
 Each plot  represents the peak usage of the cores quota allocated to a region.
-The image below demonstrates the peak percentage of cores quota consumed on November 14th, 2020 at 3:32 UTC.
+The image below demonstrates the peak percentage of cores quota consumed on November 14, 2020 at 3:32 UTC.
 The South Central US region, for example consumed 27% of its quota at that specific date & time.
 This further detail of regional quota usage is surfaced in a tooltip when hovering over the plot lines.
 Users can select the regions plotted on the graph using the dropdown menu located on the top right corner.
 By default, the regions with the highest percentage of usage are selected.

 ![Quota Summary Region](media/quota-summary-peak_core_usage_region.png)

 ## Monitoring peak core usage per build

 The quota usage page also tabulates peak core usage for every build within a region.
 Like the visualization chart described above, the peak core usage table reports the percentage of peak quota core usage per VM SKU family per region.
 This level of detail can enhance the ability to anticipate or diagnose scaling issues quickly, efficiently, and easily.
-For example, the image below illustrates core usage across 3 regions: West Europe, South Central US, and West US.
+For example, the image below illustrates core usage across three regions: West Europe, South Central US, and West US.
 Each table row surfaces the peak core usage and total core quota allocated per region.
 West Europe is operating at a higher usage (47%) than South Central US (35%) or West US (28%).
-Expanding a VM family using the chevron button next to the family lists the builds of that region/family which includes their peak usage.
+Expanding a VM family using the chevron button next to the family lists the builds of that region/family that includes their peak usage.

 ![Quota Summary Build](media/quota-summary-peak_core_usage_build.png)

-It is important to note that the peak core usage reported in the table is dependent on the time series selected at the top of the quota summary page.
+It's important to note that the peak core usage reported in the table is dependent on the time series selected at the top of the quota summary page.
 The peak core usage metrics reported in the image above can change if the time series selection is changed.
-For example, while West Europe may experience the highest peak core usage within the last hour, it may experience lower peak core usage than East US or West US if the time series selection is changed to the last 7 days or last 30 days.
+For example, while West Europe may experience the highest peak core usage within the last hour, it may experience lower peak core usage than East US or West US if the time series selection is changed to the last seven days or last 30 days.

 **Interpreting Peak core usage readings**